 For many foreign entrepreneurs, once they have incorporated their companies, they would think that their jobs are done.
 However, this is not the case.
-Not only do you need to have a good understanding of the regulations of setting up a company in Indonesia, but you also need to have a good grasp of its mandatory organisational structure.
+Not only do you need to have a good understanding of the regulations of setting up a company in Indonesia, but you also need to have a good grasp of the mandatory organizational structure for the company.

-An organisational structure in Indonesia may be confusing to foreign entrepreneurs.
-But, if you take the time to do it right, a strong organisational structure can boost your company’s efficiency tremendously, whether the company has only two employees or 300.
+An organizational structure in Indonesia may be confusing to foreign entrepreneurs.
+But, if you take the time to do it right, a strong organizational structure can boost your company’s efficiency tremendously, whether the company has only two employees or 300.

-You need to ask yourself the following questions while establishing an organisational structure early in the growth stage of your company in Indonesia.
+You need to ask yourself the following questions in your organizational structure early in the growth stage during company establishment in Indonesia.

-If you do not know the answer to those questions, the best thing to do would be reading this article until the end.
+If you do not know the answer to those questions, the best thing to do would be to read this article until the end.

 The hierarchy of the company structure in Indonesia goes like this: